thermal expansion in ppp pipes

 • Better dimensional stability

-However, thermal movement still exists and must be managed.
+However, expansion still occurs and must be managed.

 • Reduced loop sizes